djangify/our-spot/README.md

 - What are the attributes of a User profile for the members?
 - What information should be associated with a location (or spot) shared by members.
 - What profile is needed to represent members and their attributes?
+- How do we ensure that user experience is developed in a way that will enhance the effectiveness and enjoyment of the platform?

 **View :**